 THOMAS E. HILL, Ph.D., M.I.A.

-Dr. Hill has developed and teaches a variety of other graduate-level courses, including: Peacemaking and Peacebuilding; the Workshop in Applied Peacebuilding; Conflict Assessment; Structures of Peace and the Joint Research Seminar in Peacebuilding and the Advanced Joint Research Seminar in Peacebuilding, a two-course sequence, in partnership with the University of Duhok.
+Dr. Hill has developed and teaches a variety of courses, including: Peacemaking and Peacebuilding; the Workshop in Applied Peacebuilding; Conflict Assessment; Structures of Peace and the Joint Research Seminar in Peacebuilding and the Advanced Joint Research Seminar in Peacebuilding, a two-course sequence that he has taught in partnership with the University of Duhok and with the Escuela Superior de Administracion Publica in Colombia.
 He is member of the Institute for Economics and Peace.
 A former journalist, his research interests include: the role of universities as actors and sites for peacebuilding; the importance of community-centered approaches to civil society-led peacebuilding; and the use of conflict analysis and assessment as tools for integrating development and peacebuilding.

 Dr. Hill earned his Ph.D. at the University of Pennsylvania’s Graduate School of Education, a Master of International Affairs from Columbia University’s School of International and Public Affairs and a Bachelor of Arts in history from the University of Pennsylvania.